NHC135/TextBook-Exercises/README.md

 - 👀 I’m interested in ...
 Finance, Tech, Programming, Etc.
 - 🌱 I’m currently learning ...
 Python, C++, Excel, and more.
 - Trying to learn and be like water ~~~ O.o ~~~~
-- Will be slowly updating some things to showcase learning progress.
+- Will be slowly updating some things to showcase progress.
 <!---
 NHC135/NHC135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.